mkandel/Checklists/README.md

 ```

 ## Running the build
-To run the build via Gradle, `cd` into the repository directory and run the following command:
+~~To run the build via Gradle, `cd` into the repository directory and run the following command:~~
 ```bash
 ./gradlew
 ```

-By default, the `clean` and `build` tasks will be run.
+~~By default, the `clean` and `build` tasks will be run.
 See the [Gradle documentation about the Java plugin
-for more details about these tasks](https://docs.gradle.org/current/userguide/java_plugin.html).
+for more details about these tasks](https://docs.gradle.org/current/userguide/java_plugin.html).~~

+Blah, blah, blah, I have no idea where that crap came from but whatever ...
+I run it from a Spring Boot Run
+Configuration from within Intellij.
+If you do different good luck.
 <!---
 ## Commonly Used Properties
 -->